collectiveaccess/CollectiveAccessManual/providence/user/configuration/configuringProvidence/otherCommon/search.md

 ---
 title: Search.conf
 ---
+# Search.conf

-Serching can be enhanced using PCRE - Perl Compatible Regular Expressions.
+Searching can be enhanced using PCRE - Perl Compatible Regular Expressions.
 On (https://www.php.net/manual/en/regexp.introduction.php) you can find more syntax samples.

-# Indexing Tokenizer Regex
+## Indexing Tokenizer Regex

 This is the Regex character class used when indexing saved text; values matched will be used as token delimiters (in other words, the search